Creativity: WHAT is it, HOW does it Work, and Do we WANT it?

-What IS Creativity?
+Creativity: What IS it?

 Our creative process may be working while not yet yielding a product.
 Who knows what goes into your creative process?
-That's subjective.
 But we can pay attention to what works for each of us.
 I'm pretty sure that creativity happens in all imaginable ways ... and in ways, as yet, unimagined.

 Where Does Creativity Live?

-Maybe that's because I live and work creatively on one such island.
-Saturna Island is the southern-most of the Canadian Gulf Islands (between Vancouver and Victoria, B.C.).
-It's a lovely and temperate archipelago that joins the San Juan Island (off WA) in the US.
-I've written and made videos about it a on my website and social media.
+But I've also noticed, in my travels, that relatively secluded natural spots, tend to attract creative people, those who like the vastness of ocean, the nearness of nature, and who can easily fill the absence of big-city buzz and stimulation with their own interests, ideas, and activities.
+Maybe that's because I live and work on one such island.
+Saturna Island is the southern-most of the Canadian Gulf Islands (between Vancouver and Victoria, B.C.)
+It's in a lovely and temperate archipelago that joins the San Juan Islands in the USA (off WA).
+I've written and made videos about Saturna on my website and social media.
 It's currently the inspiration for this musing on creativity.

 Do We Really WANT Creativity?